-The results are summarized in Figure 4. dZ3 shows state-of-the-art performance and is consistently the best or near the best solver -- in terms of average time, median time, or number of benchmarks solved, across all three benchmark sets (Figure 4(a)). dZ3 shows particularly good performance on Boolean and handwritten benchmarks, where only CVC4 (on Boolean) and Ostrich (on handwritten) compare.
+Results.
+The results are summarized in Figure 4. dZ3 shows state-of-the-art performance and is consistently the best or near the best solver - in terms of average time, median time, or number of benchmarks solved, across our three benchmark sets (Figure 4(a)). dZ3 shows particularly good performance on Boolean and handwritten benchmarks, where only CVC4 (on Boolean) and Ostrich (on handwritten) compare.
 However, compared to CVC4, dZ3 solves 87% of the handwritten benchmarks rather than 57.3%; and compared to Ostrich, dZ3 solves 88% of the Boolean benchmarks rather than 42.3%.
 No other solver does consistently well in all three categories.
-Overall, the plots in Figure 4(b) demonstrate that symbolic Boolean derivatives reach state-of-the-art performance in practice, while on benchmarks with Boolean combinations the solver solves more benchmarks faster than any existing tool.
+Overall, the plots in Figure 4(b) demonstrate that our implementation of symbolic Boolean derivatives achieves state-of-the-art performance in practice.